Perevalov/qa_chatbots_exercises/Exercise_2/README.md

     }
 ]
 ```
+The output JSON file has to contain all questions from your variant.

 Randomly pick 5 questions from your variant and do the following:
 * analyze manually the difference between `named_entities` and `named_entities_preprocessed`;